VenBoggula/cse15l-lab-reports/labreport3.md

 ./directory/file1.txt: This line contains the pattern.
 ./directory/subdirectory/file2.txt: Another line with the pattern.
 ```
-The command searches for the any "file" in all files under the ./technical directory and displays the lines containing the pattern.
+This command searches for the pattern "pattern" in all files under the ./directory and its subdirectories, displaying the lines containing the pattern.
-I found out about the -r option from the official grep documentation: GNU Grep Manual.

 Example 2(Searching for a specific type of file)
 ```